stirnim/hostname-check/README.md

 # hostname-check
-Checks if out-of-bailiwick hostname of a zone are resolvable
+This script checks RR of a zone which have a QTYPE with an external (out-of-bailiwick) hostname.
+It will check if these hostnames are resolvable or in the case of QTYPE NS, whether there is mismatch between parent and child zone.
+Specifically, this scripts supports rdata hostname checks of the QTYPEs NS, CNAME, MX, SRV and DNAME.

+The script sends DNS queries to your local resolver but also to authoritative name servers directly (only needed for zone apex NS rrset checks).
+Zone apex NS rrset checks are skipped if queries to authoritative name servers fail.

 ## Dependencies
  * [python3](https://www.python.org/)
  * [dnspython](http://www.dnspython.org/)

-If you have installed python you should be able to install dnsypthon with command `pip3`:
+If you have installed python you should be able to install dnsypthon with the command `pip3`:
 ```
 pip3 install dnspython
 ```